Tnsae6/Tnsae6/README.md

 - 👋 Hi, I’m Tnsae
-- 👀 I’m interested in django and data management
+- 👀 I’m interested in python and data management
-- 🌱 I’m currently working on django projects for the government of Ethiopia.
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking to collaborate on building programmes from scratch using python
 - 📫 twitter.com/tnebyou

 <!---